JustinL15/SWEN-261-Project/docs/DesignDoc.md

 > maybe Epics and critical Stories._

 ### Definition of MVP
+This server will allow users to login with a simple username.
+When the username entered is "admin" then the user should be able to edit items within the inventory Any user that is not an admin should be able to see a list of products, search for a specific product, edit a shopping cart, and checkout.
+The data stored within the shopping carts and the inventory should be saved and accessible after logging out and back into an account.

 > _**[Sprint 2 & 4]** Provide a simple description of the Minimum Viable Product._

 ### MVP Features